West Fork White River at Brentwood Mountain – After Restoration

-The Watershed Conservation Resource Center (WCRC) in partnership with the Beaver Watershed Alliance and Beaver Water District proposes to design and implement a natural channel design restoration at two priority areas in the WFWR watershed.
-Sediment and phosphorus loadings from the sites is estimated to be 1,000 ton/year and 500 lb/yr, respectively.
-The two landowners affected are eager to participate in a stream restoration project on their land.
+The Watershed Conservation Resource Center (WCRC) in partnership with the Beaver Watershed Alliance and Beaver Water District, developed a design and implemented a natural channel design restoration at a priority area in the West Fork White River(WFWR) watershed.
+The Arkansas Department of Agriculture – Division of Natural Resources awarded the WCRC and project partners a grant to monitor the site prior to restoration, in order to evaluate sediment and nutrient loads generated by accelerated streambank erosion.
+Sediment and phosphorus loading from the site were estimated to be 1,000 ton/year and 500 lb/yr, respectively.

-Restoration of these two sites will help to meet multiple local and regional objectives relating to stream channel instability, water quality, and habitat.
-Success of the constructed restoration will be evaluated based on sediment reduction and long-term stability of the restored site.
+Restoration of this site helped meet multiple local and regional objectives relating to stream channel instability, water quality, and habitat.
+Heavy equipment contracting was performed by Flow State LLC, of Fayetteville, Arkansas.
+Post-construction monitoring will be ongoing to evaluate the success of the restoration based on sediment reduction and the long-term stability of the site.
 The restoration will be designed to function through a wide variety of stream discharges including flood events.
 It is expected that sediment and phosphorus loadings will be reduced by 80%.

 Additional Project Photos